Research

 Teaching

-Dr. Hoffman teaches the nursing Ph.D. course on research methodology (HS852), which covers conceptual models and statistical models for health services research, and statistics for nursing undergraduate students.
+Dr. Hoffman teaches the nursing Ph.D. course on research methodology (HS852), which covers conceptual models and statistical models for health services research.
 He has frequently guest lectured on U.S. health care policy and financing and conduct of observational research using secondary data.

 Affiliations / Service